 Investigators have the responsibility to acquaint the potential participants with any new findings that would affect their willingness to continue.
-Participants also must be given information on any alternative treatments they may consider in making their decision.
-A checklist of consent elements is presented in Box 5-2 (DHHS, 1998).
-At the University of South Alabama, a subjects' bill of rights (see Box 5-3) accompanies the informed consent process (University of South Alabama, 2004).
+Participants must also be given information on any alternative treatments that they may consider in making their decision.
+A checklist of consent elements is presented in Figure 5-3 (DHHS, 1998).
+At the University of South Alabama, a subjects' bill of rights (see Figure 5-4) accompanies the informed consent process (University of South Alabama, 2004).

 Privacy refers to how one approaches the potential participant.
 It requires, in most cases, that the researcher not approach a person in any way that would identify the potential participant as having particular characteristics.
 It would also require some type of permission to contact a patient who could be eligible to participate.
-Privacy refers to the right of an individual to control what other people know about him or her.
+Privacy refers to the right of an individual to control what other people know about them.
+This right is limited in that no person can completely control what other people know about him or her if that knowledge is based on the individual's public speech, actions, or location.
+Informed consent is not required for research projects that monitor unidentified subjects' public behavior.
+However, when information that individuals would normally control is collected, informed consent indicates that the participant has voluntarily chosen